cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("tstests")` implements several tests for time series goodness of fit and forecast evaluation.
 - Tidy tools for forecasting are provided by `r pkg("sweep")`, converting objects produced in `r pkg("forecast")` to "tidy" data frames.
-- Multi-step-ahead direct forecasting with several machine learning approaches are provided in `r pkg("forecastML")`.
 - `r pkg("onlineforecast")` provides a framework for fitting adaptive forecasting models, allowing forecasts to be used as inputs to models, and models to be updated as new data arrives.
 - Data leakage is a problem that can occur in forecasting competitions, and the `r pkg("tsdataleaks")` package provides tools for detecting data leakage in such settings.
 - *Miscellaneous* : `r pkg("ltsa")` contains methods for